-When it comes to really advancing your organization’s DE&I Program, a great place to start is asking yourself where is our organization in the process?
+When advancing your organization’s DE&I Program, a great place to start is asking yourself where your organization is in the process.
 Is implementing a DE&I program just something you have been pondering over?
-Have you activated a program, but been slow to start or move it forward?
-Or, has your organization activated a robust course of action to really drive your DE&I Program into success?
-Understand, that no matter where you are in your DE&I journey, the activation of the program is the key!
+Have you activated a program but been slow to start or move it forward?
+Or has your organization activated a robust course of action to drive your DE&I Program into success?
+Understand that no matter where you are in your DE&I journey, the activation of the program is the key!
 You have started!
-Starting your DE&I initiatives with the understanding of knowing it is not just a short-term commitment, but an ongoing and continuous process.
+Start your DE&I initiatives with the understanding that it is not just a short-term commitment but an ongoing and continuous process.
 Now you can consider ways to elevate.

 Things to Consider:

-When it comes to the term “Diversity,” it has been interpreted in many ways.
-One of our earliest introductions to the term “diversity,” showed up in a book, “Workforce America, “in the 1991, then again in the book “Diverse Teams at Work.”
-To start, it is important to get a grasp on what diversity IS and what it IS NOT.
-What is agreed and understood is that the individuals that “show up” for a DE&I program have internal and external dimensions of diversity.
+To start, it is essential to grasp what Diversity IS and what it IS NOT.
+When it comes to “Diversity,” it has been interpreted in many ways.
+One of our earliest introductions to the word “diversity” showed up in a book, “Workforce America, “in 1991, then again in the book “Diverse Teams at Work.”
+What is agreed upon and understood is that the individuals that “show up” for a DE&I program have internal and external dimensions of Diversity.
 This fact will always remain.
-What we know diversity IS:
+What we know Diversity IS:

-Diversity is a noun, which simply means a representation of a mix of both similarities and differences, differences referring to different experiences, backgrounds, race, sex, and other.
+Diversity is a noun representing a mix of similarities and differences, referring to different experiences, backgrounds, races, sex, and others.
+Diversity relates further to the combination of the group, also referred to as “Your variety.”
 Diversity further refers to the inclusion of “all of us,” meaning everyone in the organization.
-Diversity further refers to the mix of the group, also referred to as “Your variety.”

 Diversity is not any one group or sub-category of individuals in an organization.
 This approach would not be inclusive.
-Any approach that is not inclusive would miss the mark of a diversity enriched culture.
-To accomplish the task of a successful diversity, the focus must be on the collective.
-Diversity, itself also is not the program, alone.
-The unique differences of the collective make up diversity.
-Establishing diversity is not a one-time deal, yet an ongoing and continuous effort of and for the collective group of people that make up the organization.
-Diversity success can not be successful on a “start and stop” basis.
+Any system that is not inclusive would miss the mark of a diversity-enriched culture.
+The focus must be on the collective to accomplish the task of successful Diversity.
+Diversity itself also is not the program alone.
+The unique differences of the collective make up Diversity.
+Establishing Diversity is not a one-time deal, yet an ongoing and continuous effort of and for the collective group of people that make up the organization.
+Diversity success can not be triumphant on a “start and stop” basis.
 Further, it is interesting enough to point out that if you nail down the diversity portion, the equity and inclusion portion of your DE&I program will follow.
 No matter what stage of your DEI program, it is truly as simple as treating one another like human beings.

-What is also interesting to point out is that an organization’s Maturity Model may be at various stages, all at the same time.
-One department may be at the final stages, while another department works to readjust earlier stages.
-This is okay, if there are continuous efforts that remain ongoing, your organization is on its course, no matter what stage/phase you are in.
-It entails always being prepared for learning, and training, and continuous improvements and expounding your vision further, at each benchmark.
+It is also interesting to point out that an organization’s Maturity Model may be simultaneously at various stages.
+One department may be at the final stages, while another works to readjust earlier stages.
+This is okay.
+If continuous efforts remain ongoing, your organization is on its course, no matter what stage/phase you are in.
+It entails always being prepared for learning, training, and continuous improvements and expounding your vision further at each benchmark.

 To review stages of an organization’s Maturity Model in greater depth, from this scope:

-Current Mindset of the Organization: An organization is at DE&I infancy.
+- Current Mindset of the Organization: An organization is in DE&I infancy.

-Current Mindset of the Organization: An organization has activated their DE&I activities, like policies and training.
+- Current Mindset of the Organization: An organization has activated its DE&I activities, like policies and training.

-Applicable Practices: Surveys, Resource Groups, and interpreting and applying the data.
+- Applicable Practices: Surveys, Resource Groups, and data interpretation and application.

 Remember the following based on any DE&I Maturity Model:

-- Organizations can be at various stages of the Maturity Model, simultaneously.
-This becomes dependent or size or the organization, location, operation, and several other determining factors.
-Stages can and often do overlap.
+- Organizations can be at various stages of the Maturity Model simultaneously.
+This depends on the organization’s size, location, operation, and other determining factors.
+Steps can and often do overlap.

-- An organization must always be working toward reshaping, recultivating, and strengthening its DE&I program.
+- An organization must always work toward reshaping, recultivating, and strengthening its DE&I program.

 - The work does not end.
-The actions may not be stop and go.
+The actions may not be stopped and gone.
 Consistency is imperative in driving the success of future stages.

-- Organization’s Maturity Models can look completely different one organization to the next.
+- An organization’s Maturity Models can look completely different from one organization to the next.

-- Positioning the organization for long term continuous commitment to the DE&I Program.
+- We are positioning the organization for long-term continuous commitment to the DE&I Program.

 Lastly, the leadership’s commitment to a successful program will help drive the wheel of a successful DE&I program.
-However, it is not just the leadership’s efforts alone that drive the program forward.
-It is all the team, and the team’s collective commitment to an impactful and successful DE&I program.
+However, it is not just the leadership’s efforts that move the agenda forward.
+It is all the team and the team’s collective commitment to an impactful and successful DE&I program.
 Next, the worse thing for a program is to regress and must revisit earlier steps.
-The stagnation and inconsistency are what may affect the foundation of moving along in a Maturity Model.
-Reach out for resources, and additional training, not only when necessary, but before necessity.
-This has outlined how to truly elevate your organization’s DE&I program.
+The stagnation and inconsistency may affect the foundation of moving along in a Maturity Model.
+Reach out for resources and additional training when necessary and before necessity.
+This has outlined how to elevate your organization’s DE&I program truly.
 Let us remember to think beyond Diversity, be proactive, and lead with humanity.